bodsch/docker-grafana/README.md

 A Docker container for an (currently) actual Grafana Webinterface build from Source.

-this container includes an update of golang to version 1.8.3, use phantomjs from [Overbryd](https://github.com/Overbryd/docker-phantomjs-alpine) and nodejs in version 1.8.3
+this container use phantomjs from [Overbryd](https://github.com/Overbryd/docker-phantomjs-alpine)

 # Status